 Let me check.

-Uh not bad, not bad.
+Not bad, not bad.

 So what do you think?

-Hey, I am so tickled, tickled tickled pink that some of our congressmen finally got off their duffs and went in there and stirred up the pot.
+Hey, I am so tickled, tickled, tickled, pink, that some of our congressmen finally got off their duffs and went in there and stirred up the pot.

-I'm I know that the Freedom Caucus guys work tirelessly trying to get things done, and I know that there's been people setting on their butts in Washington.
+I know that the Freedom Caucus guys work tirelessly trying to get things done, and I know that there's been people shutting on their butts in Washington, some of our own, which I'm not very stinking happy about.

-All right, Gerald and good point.
+All right, Geraldine, good point.

 Thanks for calling.

-Hopefully, this is just round one.
+Hopefully this is just round one.

-Hopefully, this keeps up.
+Hopefully this keeps up.

 Why aren't they doing something?

-Uh now uh the Democrats have responded about the Republicans breaking into the uh hearing, the secret hearing and disrupting it, and they're describing it as a stunt.
+Now, the Democrats have responded about the Republicans breaking into the hearing, the secret hearing, and disrupting it.

 Nothing but a stunt.